jozavala-msft/data-accelerator/Local-Tutorial-Custom-schema.md

 # Update the Schema of generated data

- - Open existing flow (e.g. BasicLocal sample)
+ - Open BasicLocal sample flow
  - Go to Input tab
  - In the schema section, edit the text.
 To add a value, add the following:
     - name : name of the column